Skip to content

 The Second Look Framework is a decision readiness framework that helps founders and decision makers verify whether an important decision is ready before committing.

-The Second Look Framework evaluates decisions in four stages: Recognition, Diagnostic, Decision readiness assessment, and Resolution.
+The Second Look Framework evaluates decisions across the stages of Recognition, Decision Diagnostic, Decision Readiness Guide, and Decision Resolution.